EO4wellness/100-days-of-code/log.md

 **Today's Progress**: Did some final corrections, cleaned up the code a bit before generating the build-version of the _Recipe App_ and deploying it.
 Also my portfolio website got a very quick update.

 **Thoughts** This day was focused more on deploying the _Recipe App_ and I should say it went quite well.
 Updating the portfolio site was much of a breeze.

+## Day 4: November 21, Wednesday

+**Today's Progress**: Finished up a couple of CSS sections on FreeCodeCamp.

+**Thoughts** Refreshed a bit of CSS through FreeCodeCamp exercises.
+Couldn't do an awful lot today because of the semester exam tomorrow.